 Surprise Billing Dispute Resolution – Avoiding Arbitration

 The Departments of Health and Human Services, Labor, and Treasury along with the Office of Personnel Management have released their latest interim final rule (IFR) for implementation of the No Surprises Act.
 Included in the release are the steps in the dispute resolution process.
 Based on the release, it could take as many as 143 days from the time a claim is received until final payment to the provider.
-The IFR also includes the administrative fee and allowable independent dispute resolution entity fee ranges and makes the non-prevailing party responsible for the IDREs fee.
-However, HHC has a way to avoid both the time and costs of going through the IDR process.
+The IFR also includes the administrative fee and allowable independent dispute resolution entity fee ranges and makes the non-prevailing party responsible for the IDRE's fee.
+However, HHC has a way to avoid the time, effort and costs of going through the IDR process.
+Let us explain how!

-Member Engagement Key to Reference Based Pricing Plan Success
+Member Engagement - Key to RBP Plan Success

 Member engagement and communications are two keys to the ongoing success of any Reference-Based Pricing (RBP) plan.
 Plan members want a place they can easily access for coverage and information, keep track of where they stand in terms of fulfilling their deductible, see what their copays are, and identify providers who accept RBP for payment as payment in full.
 They also want someplace to go to tell them what to do if they get balance billed by a provider.
 HHC Group's Health Plan GPS (HPGPS) user-friendly mobile app and website are the ideal vehicles to engage with members, give them the information they need when they need it and reduce both plan and member healthcare costs.